codito/arey/docs/design.md

 ### Example runs

-Let's enumerate few example scenarios to ensure the mental model is sufficient.
+Let's enumerate few example scenarios to validate the mental model.

 **1. Summarize a text**